ResearchComputingServices/parallel-computing/_episodes/06-matlab-examples.md

 ~~~
 {: .source}

 There is an dependency for the current prefix sum element on the previous one.
 This stops us from being able to use a parfor.
-When working on your own projects, it is worthwhile to remember that not all Matlab loops can be parallelized.
+When working on your own projects, it is worthwhile to remember that not all MATLAB loops can be parallelized.

-## Parallel Matlab performance
+## Parallel MATLAB performance

 Here is another example of a parallel loop.
 This loop obtains appreciable speedup:
 ~~~